directvt/vtm/doc/architecture.md

 - Run command:
     ```bash
     vtm -r term /path/to/console/app
-    # The `vtm -r term` option means to run the Terminal console in Full-screen Console mode to host a CUI application.
+    # The `vtm -r term` option means to run the Terminal console in Fullscreen Console mode to host a CUI application.
     ```

 ## Remote access